This saga of the P-51 Mustang ends with the story of the Enforcer--an attempt to bring the Mustang back in to service in the 1980s!

 At that time, the US was embroiled in the Vietnam War, and combat experience indicated that there was a need for a low-cost, high-performance close-support aircraft for use by foreign air forces obtaining MAP assistance.
 This project was given the name Pave Coin.

 In pursuit of production contracts under the Pave Coin program, the Piper company undertook a more ambitious Mustang conversion effort.
 One single-seat F-51D and one two-seat TF-51D airframe were fitted with the 2455 s.h.p.
 Lycoming T55-L-9 turboprop engine.
 The project was given the name Enforcer by Piper.
 The first Enforcer conversion was flown on April 19, 1971.
+The second conversion (civilian registration number N202PE) flew for the first time on April 29 1971, but crashed due to a structural failure at Vero Beach, Florida on Jul 12, 1971.
 Later that year, the USAF evaluated one of these Enforcers and confirmed the original performance claims, but did not show very much enthusiasm for the project.

 Even though the USAF never saw any use for the Enforcer, Congressional pressure led eventually to a contract in September 1981 for Piper to construct two new prototypes for evaluation.
 They were known under the company designation of PA-48.
 The two PA-48 prototypes were given civilian registrations rather than military serial numbers, and were never given any military designations.